AI Search Ready

 We check trust signals (HTTPS, author markup, outbound citations, freshness) and content shape that nudge an AI assistant toward picking you when it answers.

-Where these recommendations come from
+Where these recommendations come from.

 Official documentation from AI companies